Aid - Money from grants, scholarships, benefits, or loans used to pay the cost of college.

 Private Loans - Educational loans issued by an organization other than the federal government (see also alternative loans).

-Profile (or CSS Profile) - The College Scholarship Service Profile is the application Duke uses to determine a student's eligibility for institutional aid.
+Profile (or CSS Profile) - The College Scholarship Service Profile is the application Duke uses to determine a student's eligibility for institutional aid (i.e., grant money from Duke).
 The CSS Profile is distributed by the College Board and can be completed online.
 U.S. citizens and permanent residents who wish to be considered for both institutional and federal aid will need to complete both the CSS Profile and the Free Application for Federal Student Aid (FAFSA).
 Students who do not wish to be considered for institutional aid and are only seeking federal aid may complete only the FAFSA.

-Sibling Verification (Multiple Siblings in College) - Duke adjusts the expected contribution for families receiving need-based aid with multiple students in college at the same time.
+Sibling Verification (Multiple Siblings in College) - Duke adjusts the Expected Family Contribution for families receiving need-based aid with multiple students in college at the same time.
 Please see the policies regarding this consideration to determine your eligibility.
 Duke requires verification of sibling enrollment each semester.
 Financial aid packages will change if there is a change in sibling enrollment or if you fail to return the verification form.
-Students will be notified if there is a change to their financial aid package.

 Student Contribution - The amount a student is expected to contribute toward the cost of college.
 At Duke, all students have a minimum contribution, regardless of financial need.
 To find out more about the student contribution, visit our Awarding Policies and Guidelines page.

 Summer Session - A four- or six-week summer academic term.
-Need-based financial aid recipients may be considered for up to two summer sessions of institutional financial aid at Duke or in an eligible Duke Global Education program.
+Need-based financial aid recipients may be considered for up to two summer sessions of institutional financial aid at Duke, at the Duke Marine Lab, or in an eligible Duke-In Global Education program.

 Untaxed Income - Any income or benefits received by a student or family that is not subject to taxation.

 Verification - The process the federal government uses to confirm that the data reported on your FAFSA is accurate.
 If you are selected for verification, Duke may contact you for documentation that supports income and other information that you reported.
-To learn more about what to do if you've been selected for verification, please see our common questions for current undergraduates.
+To learn more about what to do if you've been selected for verification, please see our Verification page.

 Work Study - Work study is a program that helps students get part-time jobs, primarily on Duke's campus.
 When a work-study student finds a job, financial aid pays a portion of his/her wages.
 For this reason, many on-campus employers will require a student to participate in the work-study program in order to apply for a job.
 To learn more about work study, visit our work-study page.